 This letter is to inform you about the next steps necessary to protect your child and our community from COVID-19.
 Per guidance from both NMPED and NMDOH, we are required to investigate to see who had "close contact" with the staff member or student who tested positive for COVID-19.
-A "close contact" is defined as being closer than six feet for a cumulative total of fifteen minutes or more over a 24-hour period to a person who is positive for COVID-19 and all staff and students who were in the same classroom or on the same bus as the infected individual.
-All students and staff who were in "close contact" with the infected individual are encouraged to be tested seven to 10 days after close contact exposure to the positive COVID-19 individual.
-Close contacts must self-quarantine at home for 10 days, regardless of the test result.
+A "close contact" is defined as being closer than six feet for a cumulative total of fifteen minutes or more over a 24-hour period to a person who is positive for COVID-19.

+All students and staff who were in "close contact" with the infected individual are encouraged to be tested five days after close contact exposure to the positive COVID-19 individual.
+Close contacts must self-quarantine at home for 10 days, regardless of the test result, unless the close contact is vaccinated and asymptomatic (no quarantine required).